 Georgia's most promising future superintendents are supported by the GSGA Foundation, through the James B. "Monty" Moncrief Scholarship Program.
 The Moncrief Scholarships honor deserving students in the field of agronomy and turf management at Abraham Baldwin Agricultural College (ABAC), the University of Georgia (UGA) and students who work and live in Georgia, but attend an accredited program outside of the state.
 The scholarship is named in memory of Moncrief, a former Southeastern Green Section Director for the United States Golf Association.
 This program is also supported by the Georgia Golf Course Superintendents Association.

 Students are selected based on academic achievement, character and financial need.
 The application process includes an interview by a panel that includes representatives from the GSGA Foundation and the Georgia Golf Course Superintendents Association.

-The program is in its 42nd year and has granted scholarships to more than 285 Moncrief Scholars during that time.
-Seven students from ABAC and five from UGA receive scholarships for the 2018-19 school year totaling $22,500.
+The program is in its 46th year and has granted scholarships to more than 300 Moncrief Scholars during that time.
+Seven students are receiving scholarships for the 2022-2023 school year totaling $21,000.

 The following items are necessary before an application will be considered:

 - Essay describing your life experiences, why you should be considered for the Moncrief Scholarship and your goals in the study of turfgrass management in the golf industry

 - Letter of recommendation from a supervisor in the golf course maintenance department at a golf club or course.
 Letter must be signed and include a phone number and email

 - High school transcript of grades through first semester senior year *

 - Scholastic Aptitude Test (SAT) or American College Testing (ACT) scores from high school